 Wheel Bearing Seals

-The bearing seals keep contaminants out of the hub and away from your bearings.
+The bearing seals keep contaminants out of the wheel hub and away from your bearings.
 Compromised seals are the leading cause of bearing failure.
 Any type of contaminant will drastically reduce the lifespan of your bearings.

-Wheel Hub Spacers
+Wheel Bearing Spacers

-The spacer between the bearings is called the distance collar, and it connects the inside bearing races inside the hub
+The spacer between the bearings is called the distance collar, and it connects the inside bearing races inside the wheel hub

 Spacers need to be an exact length.
 If they are too short, your forks will bend in as you torque the axle nut.
 This will lead to fork binding and premature wear.